oddbjornborg/lost-in-translation/README.md

 There's no need to install anything, simply visit the site on [Heroku](https://glacial-scrubland-70507.herokuapp.com/).

 Should you want to run the site locally, simply download the repo and run npm install in the root folder.
+From there you can use a service like Live Server to host the site yourself.

 ## Usage